 Capacity expansion for a Strong Rail system

-Expanding fleet and infrastructure capacity also significantly impacts quality and punctuality.
+Expanding fleet and infrastructure capacity also significantly impacts quality, and above all, our punctuality.

-New construction and expansion: Implementing new construction and expansion measures plays a significant role in successfully expanding network capacity.
-In this case, we have the potential to create an additional 180 million train-path km, laying the groundwork for more traffic on corridors and for new service concepts.
-The projects needed to achieve this are included in the Federal Government’s urgent requirement plan and are being implemented successively.
-Additional measures supplement these projects, such as further expansion measures to enable Germany in sync (Deutschland-Takt) or track extensions as part of the Structural Development Act (Strukturstärkungsgesetz).
+- New construction and expansion: The realization of new construction and expansion measures is a key factor for additional network capacity.
+We have the potential to create an additional 180 million train-path km (compared with 2015), laying the groundwork for more traffic on corridors and for new service concepts.
+Necessary projects for this are included in the Federal Government’s priority requirement plan and will be implemented successively.
+Additional measures supplement these projects, such as further expansion measures to enable Germany in sync or line extensions as part of the Structural Development Act (Strukturstärkungsgesetz).
 Small and medium-sized measures are also a key driver for robustness and growth.

-- Digital Rail for Germany (Digitale Schiene Deutschland; DSD): With the nationwide roll-out of European command and control technology (European Train Control System; ETCS) in conjunction with digital interlockings (digitale Stellwerke; DSTW) and digital rail operations, we are increasing capacity with a potential 100 million extra train-path km, and all without building new tracks.
-The program includes the completion of ongoing ETCS projects, the implementation of the starter package from 2020 and the industrialized comprehensive roll-out.
+- Digital Rail for Germany (Digitale Schiene Deutschland; DSD): With the nationwide roll-out of the European Train Control System (ETCS) in conjunction with digital interlockings and digital rail operations, we are increasing capacity by an additional 100 million train-path km (compared with 2015) – without building new tracks.
+DSD includes the completion of ongoing ETCS projects, the implementation of the so-called starter package and the industrialized comprehensive roll-out.
 In addition to capacity, the program increases the reliability, productivity and interoperability of the railways in Germany and Europe.

-- Capacity management and customer-friendly construction: With further additional measures, we will be able to increase the volume produced by another 70 million train-path km.
+- Capacity management and customer-friendly construction: With further additional measures, we will be able to increase our volume produced by an additional 70 million train-path km (in relation to 2015).
 Improved capacity management is an important component of this.
-This includes coordinating capacity increases, optimizing capacity during construction, traffic optimization and disruption minimization.
+This includes coordinating capacity increases, customer-friendly construction, traffic optimization and disruption minimization.
 In addition, for the first time, there is contractual funding for capacity-efficient construction in the form of additional “customer-friendly construction” requirements in LuFV III.
 This demand for additional capacity helps further reduce capacity restrictions while construction work is taking place.

 Fleet and depot expansion

-For transport contracts with the Rhine-Main and Stuttgart S-Bahn (metro) lines, the vehicle fleet is scheduled to be expanded with the public transport authorities by the end of 2026.
+For transport contracts with the Berlin, Hamburg, Rhine-Main and Stuttgart S-Bahn (metro) lines, the vehicle fleet is scheduled to be expanded with contracting organizations by the end of 2026.
 In addition, from 2025, battery-powered trains will be used in the Palatinate network (Pfalznetz), which can be operated locally with zero emissions, enabling even more climate-friendly regional transport.
 Additional single- or multi-level multiple units are being procured as part of the transport contracts awarded to service the additional train kilometers.
 In order to increase capacity on the existing rail network, vehicles will be equipped with ETCS.
 From 2023, for example, the vehicles of the Stuttgart S-Bahn (metro) will be equipped with this technology.
 The vehicles of the Hamburg S-Bahn (metro) will then be equipped from 2024.